First things first: What is the bioeconomy?

 The bioeconomy encompasses products made from renewable biomass, like plants, and organic waste streams, like food waste.

 Of course, the bioeconomy is not just products – it also consists of people and businesses.
 For example, it includes the farmers who grow the plants; the chemists, scientists and engineers who create and build plant-based products; and the companies and their employees who then sell those products; and many, many others.
-You become part of the bioeconomy when you buy renewable plant-based products or utilize sustainably-produced energy.
+You become part of the bioeconomy when you buy renewable plant-based products.

-If the industry expands with a focus on sustainability, there are substantial economic, environmental, and social benefits to be found.
+As the industry expands, there are substantial economic and social benefits to be found.

 What is the circular bioeconomy?

-The circular bioeconomy marries two key sustainability concepts.
-First, it involves using more renewable resources for energy, chemicals, and materials – like products made from plants.
-Second it works to keep those sustainable materials and products in use longer, instead of throwing them away.
+The circular bioeconomy marries two key concepts.
+First, it involves using more plant-based resources for energy, chemicals, and materials.
+Second it works to keep those materials and products in use longer, instead of throwing them away.
 Rather than becoming garbage or pollution, in a circular bioeconomy the products are reused, repurposed or recycled.
 Take composting as an example: when food waste and compostable dishware are properly diverted to industrial composting facilities, they become healthy, valuable soil.
-That soil can be utilized to grow new, sustainable plants.
-The circular bioeconomy is a virtuous cycle that we can amplify by influencing consumer trends and corporate missions.
+That soil can be utilized to grow new plants.
+The circular bioeconomy is a cycle that is influenced by consumer trends and corporate missions.

 Why is that important?

-A circular bioeconomy reduces waste and pollution, like plastics in our ocean, and utilizes fewer finite resources.
-It is better for the planet.
-A circular bioeconomy also empowers rural communities through new business opportunities and investment, based on the biomass that they produce.
+A circular bioeconomy empowers rural communities through new business opportunities and investment, based on the biomass that they produce.
+And, reduced waste can result in better stewardship of our natural resources.

 How does PBPC fit in?

-As the leading organization promoting sustainable products derived from nature, the Plant Based Products Council promotes the circular bioeconomy wherever possible.
-Our strategies champion the creation of renewable products at market scale and we support policies that ensure those products become part of the circular bioeconomy.
-Taken together, these steps reduce carbon emissions, improve water quality, enrich our soil health, and curtail solid waste destined for landfills.
+As the leading organization promoting products derived from nature, the Plant Based Products Council promotes the circular bioeconomy wherever possible.
+Our strategies champion the creation of plant-based products at market scale and we support policies that ensure those products become part of the circular bioeconomy.
+Taken together, these steps improve water quality, enrich our soil health, and curtail solid waste destined for landfills.

 What can I do to help?

 The circular bioeconomy is still in the early stages of implementation.
-You can help by promoting and using sustainable products derived from nature and then ensuring they are not simply sent to a landfill.
-You can also encourage businesses and communities to take advantage of sustainable, plant-based products and sustainable energy, which will ensure we leave a better earth for generations to come.
+You can help by purchasing, promoting, and using products derived from nature and then ensuring they are not simply sent to a landfill.
+You can also encourage businesses and communities to take advantage of plant-based products and energy.